 Consulting or other services supporting this emerging market

 Investors looking to support companies involved in these initiatives

 The WHO first established certificationstandards in 1933 and has issued paper medical passports in some form ever since.
 They are known as “yellow cards” for the yellow fever immunizations required for entry to many regions including countries in Africa, Asia and the Pacific.
 Nor is documentation limited to travel.
 Employers in some industries (e.g., healthcare) have required that employees submit vaccination status for diseases such as measles and rubella and schools have required immunization documentation for years.

-Now, though, governments are forging ahead on digital solutions as a fast and scalable response to the rise in international travel and the rapid spread of the outbreak — even though global standards don’t yet exist.
+Now, though, organizations are forging ahead on digital solutions as a fast and scalable response in order to reopen economies and travel routes — even though global standards don’t yet exist.
 Estonia announced last year that it would develop a “smart yellow card” based on blockchain technology, China is looking to use QR codes that can be linked to its national identification system and multiple organizations are proposing to link biometric data to track immunity.

 With a digital push comes a host of new challenges.
 For instance, earlier solutions to the COVID-19 pandemic, such as Apple and Google’s contact tracing applications, exposed the difficulty of coordinating a wide-scale digital response.
 Other attempts at tracking the virus’s spread, like WHO’s “Waze for COVID-19” similarly failed to take off due to lack of widespread use.
 Singapore’s TraceTogether contact tracing app had more success, but has recently seen trust erode when it was reported that user data was shared with law enforcement.

 The timing of a return to “normal” (whatever that will be) is murky: As of December 2020, 61% of HR executives didn’t know when their organizations will resume business travel and 48% weren’t sure when their employees would reintroduce in-person client meetings or conference attendance.